Whiteley Research Incorporated

 chmod 0755 wr_install wr_uninstall

-3. You will need to become 'root' in order to install packages.
-For future use of the automated updating features of Xic and WRspice, you will need to have your account enabled for the "sudo" command, i.e., your account name should be listed in "/etc/sudoers".
+3. Unless you plan to install in a location where you have write permission, you will need to become 'root' in order to install packages.
+In this case for future use of the automated updating features of Xic and WRspice, you will need to have your account enabled for the "sudo" command, i.e., your account name should be listed in "/etc/sudoers".
 If this is set up, the installer will ask for your password to enable installation.
 Otherwise you will have to use the su command to become root.

 4. When installing, you will be given a choice of installation location.
 The installation location is under /usr/local/xictools by default.
 Life will be simpler if you choose the default location, but if necessary, an alternate can be supplied.